 A total of 60 instructors from (12) universities and colleges in the State University of New York (SUNY) in the Northeastern part of the United States participated in this study.
-The participants were Full-Time instructors, consisting of 21 Assistant Professors in tenure-track positions, and six Clinical Professors of Practice professional in tenure-track positions.
-Participants also included 19 Associate Professors and 14 tenured full Professors.
-There were 26 females and 34 from different cultures males and academic disciplines, including Education (n = 14), Social Sciences (n = 16), Engineering (n = 10), Physical Sciences (n = 8) and Health Sciences (n = 12).
-Participants' cultural backgrounds consisted of Africa Americans (n = 8), Caucasian [Whites] (n = 21), Hispanics (n = 21)= 9) Asian (n = 18) and others (n = 4) (see Appendix A-Table A1 for participants demographic information).
+The participants were Full-Time instructors, consisting of 21 Professors tenure-track Assistant in positions, and six Clinical Professors of Practice professional tenure-track positions.
+Participants also included 19 Associate Professors and 14 tenured full

+Professors.
+There were 26 females and 34 males from different cultures and academic disciplines, including Education (n = 14), Social Sciences (n = 16), Engineering (n =10), Physical Sciences (n = 8) and Health Sciences (n = 12).
+Participants' cultural backgrounds consisted of Africa Americans (n = 8), Caucasian [Whites] (n = 21), Hispanics (n = 9) Asian (n = 18) and others (n = 4) (see Appendix A-Table A1 for participants demographic information).
 Participants were recruited based on their experiences in planning, organizing, teaching and designing online courses with diverse curriculum/learning content.
-A11 participants had taught at least two online/blended courses for a minimum of 2years at the university/college level.
+All participants had taught at least two online/blended courses for a minimum of 2 years at the university/college level.
 In the case of those who had taught in the blended mode, only their online experiences were germane to this study.